no-more-secrets/parsco/README.md

 ## unwrap
-The `unwrap` parser is not really a parser, it just takes a nullable entity (such as a `std::optional`, `std::expected`, `std::unique_ptr`), and it will return a "fake" parser that, when run, will try to get the value from inside of the nullable object.
+The `unwrap` parser is not really a parser, it just takes a nullable entity (such as a `std::optional`, `std::expected`, `std::unique_ptr`, `parsco::result_t<T>`, etc.), and it will return a "fake" parser that, when run, will try to get the value from inside of the nullable object.
 If the object does not contain a value, then the parser will fail.
 If it does contain an object, the parser will yield it as its result.
 ```cpp
 template<Nullable N>
 parser<typename N::value_type> unwrap( N n );
 ```

+Conceptually this is analogous to a monadic "lift" operation as you'd have in functional languages where a monadic value is lifted from an inner monad (e.g. `std::optional<T>`) to the transformed monad (`parsco::parser<T>`).

 Miscellaneous
 -------------